KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 | 9.745           | 1.111           | 0.999           | 0.001       | 0.005       | -0.004      | -0.821        | 0.515         | 0.009         |
 | 9.725           | 1.100           | 1.019           | -0.005      | 0.006       | -0.008      | -0.821        | 0.517         | 0.000         |
 | $\vdots$        | $\vdots$        | $\vdots$        | $\vdots$    | $\vdots$    | $\vdots$    | $\vdots$      | $\vdots$      | $\vdots$      |

+The total number of records consisting of falls and ADLs is 3296.
+Among them are 55.28% falls and 44.72% ADLs.

 The FallDataSet kann be downloaded from